SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 - interative.
 Our English software is a piece of interactive educational software.
 - take into account.
 Before applying for a job, you'd better take into account your own strengths and weaknesses.He said he will take my request into account.

-what sets your product apart?

-our main products, our clients, it is the more import
-、

-major
-.
+#### Wrap up

+- main product.
+Our main product is...
+- clients.
+We have a large client base.
+- competitors.
+Compared with our competitors..., We offer products at an affordable price

 Our compony is a global sotware consultancy solving complex problems with technology.
 Our main services are sortware consulting.
 We help our clients to strengthen their core technology.
-Most of our clients are the leader compony in their iindustry.
-Taking into account our clients needs, we offer the software
+Most of our clients are the leader compony in their industry.
+Taking into account our clients needs, we offer the whole functionaly team to help the dilivery software.
+Compared with our competitors, We offer professional consultand at an affordable price and delievery high quality software.
+In Chines we have a larege client base in various industries.

 ### lesson4 Your duty and your task